 Serious Food Allergy Triggers

 ___Milk.
-Milk is the most common food allergy.
+Milk is the most common food allergy in children.
 It can cause hives, wheezing, and vomiting.
 Besides dairy, milk proteins are in surprising foods, including some canned tuna fish, sports drinks, and even chewing gum.
 Check food labels for casein or whey, two milk proteins.

 ___Eggs.
-Eggs are the second most common food allergy.
+Eggs are the second most common food allergy in children.
 Eggs can cause hives, nasal inflammation, cramps, nausea, and shortness of breath.
 Beware: egg is an ingredient in most cakes, cookies, and muffins.
 Egg protein can also show up in canned soup, ice cream, and commercial meatballs.

 ___Soy.
 Soy shows up in infant formulas, canned soup, canned tuna, hot dogs and deli meat, and low-fat peanut butter, to name just a few.
-Fortunately, allergic reactions to soy tend to be less serious than other food reactions.
+Reactions to soy may be severe.

 Potentially Deadly Allergy Triggers